UtkarshSinghal04/Portfolio/README.md

 ## About Me

 I am currently a student at IIT Kanpur, pursuing a degree in Economics.
-My interests lie at the intersection of finance and technology, inspired by my coursework in International Finance and Investment.
 I am actively involved in various academic and extracurricular activities, constantly seeking opportunities to learn and grow.

 ## Portfolio Features